elliotwoods/ofxPlugin/Readme.md

 * `Factory<Module>` - A class which can instantiate other classes, e.g. a `Factory<MyModule>` can create instances of `MyModule` class
 * `FactoryRegister<ModuleBaseType>` - A class which contains a list of `Factory`s.
 All the `Factory`s inside this register will create `Module`s which inherit from `ModuleBaseType`.

-# Requirements
+# Requirements / Compatability

 Currently runs on oF 0.9.0 in Windows.
-OSX support coming later.
+Thanks to work by @satoruhiga, ofxPlugin will compile in OSX without issues, but the main plugin loading features are still untested.

 Tested on Visual Studio 2015, but should work on earlier versions too (be aware of changing the `Platform Toolset` option in all the relevant projects).

 ## Addon dependencies